Alan Sisitsky

-Early life
+Early life and education

 Sisitsky was born on June 4, 1942, in Springfield, Massachusetts.
-He attended Springfield public schools and went on to graduate from Cornell University (Bachelor of Arts in government), Harvard University (Master of Arts in Political Science), and Yale Law School (Bachelor of Laws).
+He attended Springfield public schools and went on to graduate from Cornell University with a Bachelor of Arts in government, Harvard University with a Master of Arts in political science, and Yale Law School with a Bachelor of Laws.
 He was on the staff of The Cornell Daily Sun and a member of the Quill and Dagger society at Cornell, and editor of the Yale Law Journal.
 Prior to entering politics, Sisitsky served in the United States Army and worked for the Boston law firm of Choate, Hall & Stewart.

 Political career

-Sisitsky was inspired to entire politics by John F. Kennedy.
+Sisitsky was inspired to enter politics by John F. Kennedy.
 In 1968 he ran against incumbent Republican Philip Kimball in the Massachusetts House of Representatives' 7th Hampden District.
 He defeated Kimball by 139 votes.
 In 1972 he defeated incumbent George D. Hammond to become the State Senator for the Hampden and Berkshire District.